Phase 1 (completed)

 Status: CompletedTrial Details

-- This is a multicenter Phase 1b/2 study to assess the safety, tolerability and efficacy of subcutaneously administered SDX-7320 in combination with alpelisib (PIQRAY(R)) plus fulvestrant (triplet therapy) in postmenopausal women at risk for hyperglycemia with advanced or metastatic HR+/HER2- breast cancer with a mutation in the PIK3CA gene who have progressed after treatment with endocrine therapy plus a CDK 4/6 inhibitor.
+- The Amelia-1 Study is a multicenter Phase 1b/2 study to assess the safety, tolerability and efficacy of subcutaneously administered evexomostat (SDX-7320) in combination with alpelisib (PIQRAY(R)) plus fulvestrant (triplet therapy) in postmenopausal women at risk for hyperglycemia with advanced or metastatic HR+/HER2- breast cancer with a mutation in the PIK3CA gene who have progressed after treatment with endocrine therapy plus a CDK 4/6 inhibitor.

 SynDevRx Expanded Access Policy